kairoaraujo/PowerAdm/README.md

-# Power Adm - Power Administration to cloud
+# Power Adm - Power Administration to Power.

 ## What does it do?